Immigration Advising

 Has your study permit application been rejected?

-Refusals for Study Permits are typically a result of the applicant failing to satisfy one or more of the eligibility criteria.
+Refusals for study permits are typically a result of the applicant failing to satisfy one or more of the eligibility criteria.
 The immigration officer typically checks a number of things when reviewing an application, and there are many reasons why the officer may not be satisfied.
 To know why the immigration officer rejected your application, you can request your case file.
 In most scenarios, the immigration officer will have a note on your file that provides the actual details of the refusal.
 This will help you know exactly how to package your reapplication.

 Access to Information Act and the Privacy Act (ATIP)